openaustralia/morph/app/views/documentation/tutorial.md

 Click “Create Scraper”!

-After morph.io has finished creating the new scraper we are taken to our fresh scraper page.
+After morph.io has finished creating the new scraper you are taken to your fresh scraper page.
-We want to clone all the template scraper code morph.io provides to our local machine so we can work with it there.
+You want to clone all the template scraper code morph.io provides to your local machine so you can work with it there.

 On the scraper page there is a heading “Scraper code”, with a button to copy the “git clone URL”.